 7. Exterior details

-Once you’ve chosen a garden room, position outdoor lights and plants to show off and frame it.
-You may also want to factor in decking – check out our amazing decking ideas for inspiration.
+Once you’ve chosen an outbuilding, position outdoor lights and plants to show off and frame it.
+You may also want to factor in your best decking ideas to make the space pop.

-A garden room can be tempting to an intruder.
-Here's how to keep yours – and its contents – as safe as possible:
+An outbuilding, be it a shed, garden office or summer house, can be tempting to an intruder.
+Keep yours and its contents as safe as possible by:

-- Fit a PIR light and home security system (if the contents are valuable – perhaps you work from home and have computer equipment inside) to pick up any movement.
+- Fitting a PIR light: and home security system (if the contents are valuable – perhaps you work from home and have computer equipment inside) to pick up any movement.
 Smart security systems that you can connect to via your phone are a flexible, easy to install option that you can use on the move;

-- Attach your computer to the walls with metal security casings – most burglars don't want to make a noise when stealing your kit;
+- Securing valuables: Attach your computer to the walls with metal security casings – most burglars don't want to make a noise when stealing your kit;

-- Talking of which... laying a gravel path to and from the garden building will make entry as noisy as possible;
+- Considering a gravel path: Laying a gravel path to and from the garden building will make entry as noisy as possible;

-- Check your insurance policy – worst comes to worst, do your door and window locks meet your insurer’s expectations?
+- Ensuring your insurance policy is sorted: Worst comes to worst, do your door and window locks meet your insurer’s expectations?